Doctor’s Note: Your Essential Guide to Scalp Psoriasis

 Best Prescriptions for Scalp Psoriasis

-Sometimes, over-the-counter creams and lotions aren't enough to handle psoriasis.
-When that happens, doctors often prescribe stronger medicines that you can only get with a prescription.
-These prescription topicals are usually more powerful and can help manage the symptoms better.
-If over-the-counter options aren't working, it's important to talk to your doctor about getting a prescription.
-The most common prescriptions we use for psoriasis include:
+Sometimes, over-the-counter creams and lotions aren't enough to manage psoriasis.
+When this happens, doctors may prescribe stronger medicines that require a prescription.
+These prescription topicals are more powerful and can help control symptoms more effectively.
+If over-the-counter treatments aren't working, it's important to talk to your doctor about other options.
+Common prescription treatments for psoriasis include:

 Clobetasol Solution